-Step 9.
-Identify and document any recommendations.
+Step 12.
+Identify any recommendations.

-Recommendations may be made for modified or new safeguards.
-Also, recommendations may be made to obtain information needed to decide on remedial measures.
-Usually, options for remedial measures will be found in the relevant industry or commodity-specific NFPA standards (see Annex D of NFPA 652:2016).
+Recommendations may be made for modified or new safeguards, or process changes such as changes to the process materials, physical process, process operations, or facilities associated with the process.
+Also, recommendations may be made to obtain information needed to complete a study or decide on remedial measures.
+Usually, options for remedial measures will be found in the relevant industry or commodity-specific NFPA standards (see Annex D of NFPA 652).